Hime-Works/RMXML/README.md

 * encoding.rb

 Open `rmxml.rb` in notepad and add the script into your project if you are not using an external script editor.
-Otherwise, simply require rmxml and you should be ready to go.

 Main site:
 http://www.germane-software.com/software/rexml/